mrexclamationmark/GNU-Linux-Configuration/README.md

 Configuration files were tested under x86-64 Gentoo Linux (OpenRC) and x86-64 Arch Linux (Systemd).

-These files work best on DIY (Do-it-yourself) linux distributions.
+These files work best on linux distributions where you configure GNU/linux yourself.

 The configuration was tested using a single application at a time to maximize latency and throughput on a very minimal arch/gentoo setup as possible.